filipenatanael/javascript-coding-practice/Tutorials/npm.md

 ## How do I update each dependency in package.json to the latest version?

+**npm-check-updates** is a utility that automatically adjusts a package.json with the latest version of all dependencies:

 - npm i -g npm-check-updates
 - ncu -u
 - npm install